-The TOE protects each non-fax job in Job Storage from non-administrative users using a user identifier and a Job PIN or through the use of just a Job Encryption Password.
+The TOE protects each job in Job Storage from non-administrative users through the use of a user identifier and a Job PIN or through the use of just a Job Encryption Password.
 The user identifier for a print job received from a client computer is either automatically assigned by that client computer or assigned by the user sending the print job from the client computer.
-Every non-fax job in Job Storage is assigned either a Job PIN or a Job Encryption Password by the user at job creation time.
+Every job in Job Storage is assigned either a Job PIN or a Job Encryption Password by the user at job creation time.

-The default rules for a non-administrative (U.NORMAL) user for accessing a non-fax job in Job Storage are:
+The default rules for a non-administrative (U.NORMAL) user for accessing a job in Job Storage are: